LinguaPhylo/LinguaPhyloDSL/README.md

-# lphyDSL
+# linguaPhyloDSL
-An attempt to produce a compiler and interpreter for the LPhy language using Xtext
+The core to produce a compiler and interpreter for the LPhy language using Xtext

 ## Java 11